jbgraham073/ai_group_project_3/README.md

 AI Bootcamp | Group Project 3

 ## Overview
-This project provides tools for analyzing and modifying the sentiment of song lyrics using advanced machine learning models like BERT and VADER.
-With these tools, users can input a song's lyrics, understand its existing sentiment, and change the lyrics to match a new desired sentiment.
+This project provides a Gradio app where users can input a song's lyrics, understand its existing sentiment, and change the lyrics to match a new desired sentiment.
 The project includes multiple components such as data generation, model training, and a user-friendly interface built with Gradio.
+We used tools for analyzing and modifying the sentiment of song lyrics using advanced machine learning models, BERT and VADER.

 ## Problem Statement